-Meditation teaches us to control our thoughts and in so doing control how we react to the world around us and its stresses.
+Meditation teaches us to control our thoughts and in doing so control how we react to the world around us and its stressors.
 The result is that our mind learns to be continuously in the here and now helping us to achieve our goals without distraction.
 Undistracted by “stray thoughts” our mind keeps our most important values and goals above all else ensuring that our actions are consistent with those priorities.

 Research shows that meditation can actually increase the amount of grey matter in our brains.
 In effect, this is the mechanism by which we rebuild old detrimental habits and patterns of behavior into habits that we have consciously chosen.
 I define detrimental here as anything producing unnecessary stress and anxiety.
-Removing these can lead to a significant decrease in the probability of getting coronary disease, congestive heart disease, high blood pressure, diabetes, and some cancers to the point that many doctors and now proscribing meditation in addition to medications.
+Removing these can lead to a significant decrease in the probability of getting coronary disease, congestive heart disease, high blood pressure, diabetes, and some cancers to the point that many doctors and now prescribing meditation in addition to medications.

 There are other ways to achieve this same state (or progress in this direction) without meditation.
 Unfortunately, it usually involves a tragedy of some sort such as being diagnosed with a terminal disease or having a loved one die.
 Events such as these, as tragic as they are, often have the effect of focusing the mind on the here and now.
-The heavy emotions brand a stronger sense of what is most important to us (such as relationships) to the forefront of our mind.
+The heavy emotions brand a stronger sense of what is the most important to us (such as relationships) to the forefront of our mind.
 The tragedy brings clarity.
 Trivial problems are let go more easily.
 Stress is removed by an inner sense of appreciation for what we have.
 Thankfully, a tragedy is not necessary to achieve this.

 Meditation is not a means of extracting us from reality and into a spiritual world.
-We don’t need to be part of any particular religion.
-We don’t have to give up worldly ambition either.
+We don’t need to be part of any particular religion to meditate.
+We don’t have to give up worldly ambition to meditate.
 Meditation is simply the practice of controlling our mind and focusing it on the here and now where it can be most useful to us.
 “And when we are in the here and now we will be amazed at what we can do and how well we can do it.”
 (Socrates, from the movie Peaceful Warrior).
 Time spent dwelling outside of the here and now, on those many things outside of our control is wasted time…and who can afford to waste time?

 My first attempt at mediation was only ten minutes long, but it had a very visible effect on me for the rest of the day.
 The most noticeable thing for me was that I was much more attuned to the people around me, how they were feeling, and how they were responding to me.
 I was able to easily imagine different ways I could act and how others would respond.
-The result has been markedly stronger relationship, a more peaceful life, and much more time…and that is after a week of meditating ten minutes a day.
+The result has been stronger relationships, a more peaceful life, and much more time…and that is after a week of meditating ten minutes a day.